Bald & beautiful: Kerala woman cop sheds long tresses for

 The artificial wigs are allergic to many.
 "So I decided to give up my hair after seeing a cancer afflicted child in a school who was struggling to cope with the loss of his hair due to chemo treatment," said Aparna, a mother of two.

-She took permission from her superiors to shed her hair.
+She took permission from her superiors to shed her 70 -centimetres long hair.
 A video of Aparna tonsuring her head was caught on a mobile phone camera by someone in the beauty parlour run by her friend and was widely circulated on the social media.

 The police official, who was widowed early, said she chose to shed her hair to change a poor cancer patient's life.
 "I am not wealthy.
 That was the only possible way for me to bring a smile on the faces of poor cancer patients," she added.